AMReX-Combustion/PeleC/Docs/sphinx/LES.rst

 define a corresponding ``set_NAME_weights`` function to be called at initialization.

 The application of a filter can be done on a Fab or MultiFab.
-The implementation is done in ``filter_DIMd.f90``.
 The loop nesting ordering was chosen to be performant on existing HPC architectures and discussed in PeleC milestone reports.
 An example call to the filtering operation is